xtrmil/translation-app-react/README.md

 Deployed on Heroku: http://asl-translation-app.herokuapp.com/

+The app was made with React and React-bootstrap.

 ## About Project

 The application was made to enable translation from english letters to American sign language letters.
 It consists of four pages: the register page(login), the translation page, the history(profile) and a NotFound page.